HL7-DaVinci/CDS-Library/CQLCookbook.md

 ```
 Variables:
 - *Observation_Codes_Or_Valueset:* Replace with the name of a valueset of Observations or a defined group of Observation codes that has been established in a previous define statement.
-- *time_interval:* How far back from today you want to look in the patient's EHR for the observation.
+- *time_interval:* How far back from today you want to look in the patient's EHR for the Observation.
 - *unit:* Unit of measurement for lab result (ex. mm[Hg], %, pH).

 Example Implementation: [HomeOxygenTherapyPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/HomeOxygenTherapy/R4/files/HomeOxygenTherapyPrepopulation-0.1.0.cql)

-### Extract performer field information from an Observation
+### Extract Performer Field Information from an Observation
 The 'performer' field has a value of an array with references.
 Extract the display name of a reference within an Observation.
-Examples of this can be a reference to a Practitioner who performed the observation or the organization where the observation was performed.
+Examples of this can be a reference to a Practitioner who performed the observation or the Organization where the Observation was performed.
 ```sql
 // Retrieve the 'performer' field of the first observation in the lab. define "Lab Performer":